BSData-CHN/WH-40K-Chinese-Localization/README.md

   [![Chat on Discord](https://img.shields.io/discord/558412685981777922.svg?logo=discord&style=popout-square)](https://discord.gg/KqPVhds)

   _Otherwise, the easiest way is through issues mentioned above.
-We are a community and that's the only place we all have access to.
+We are a community and that's the only place we 所有 have access to.
 We don't have any group e-mail.
 So if you want to stay anonymous, contact us by reporting bug on Appspot (point 1 above)._

 [Report it on Appspot]: http://battlescribedata.appspot.com/#/repo/wh40k
 [Open Issue directly]: https://github.com/BSData/wh40k/issues